My Ectopic Pregnancy + Near-Death Experience

 They ask me if I want the Caplin to come and give the baby his last rights.

 My husband and I just cry.
-He’s scared and I’m scared for the baby and me.
-Now it’s time for us to part ways because they won’t let my husband be with me for the surgery because of Covid.
+We’re both terrified.
+He’s scared of losing me.
+I’m afraid of dying.
+We’re both in shock.
+We both know our child is about to die.
+Now, it’s time for us to part ways because they won’t let my husband be with me for the surgery because of Covid.
 I must do this part alone.
 We say goodbye in a way that is just in case I don’t make it.
 Just in case.
 We’re both crying, clinging to each other, not wanting to let go.
 I watch him until I can’t see him anymore as he walks out of the doors of the hospital.
 Within minutes I’m wheeled to the recovery room.

 In recovery, I’m all alone.
 I take this time to message my sister, “I’m pregnant.”
 I knew it was going to be the only time I would be able to “announce” my pregnancy.

 Then the surgery team starts piling in, introducing themselves, and explaining what is going to happen.
 They said because they don’t know the extent of the damage inside they are unsure if I was going to have 3 incisions, keyhole laparoscopy surgery, or if they were going to have to cut me from end to end, belly button to the uterus and they won’t know until they get inside.

 They ask me if I want a DNR order.
 I denied it.
 I told them to check everything on their list that will keep me alive.
 So they do, and I sign the papers.